Skip to Content

 Johannes Vogel

-Johannes Vogel is an internationally sought-after session conductor and has earned worldwide acclamation for his revolutionary approach towards masterworks of classical music.
+Vogel has earned worldwide acclamation for his modern, revolutionary approach towards masterpieces from classical legends Beethoven, Dvořák, Mozart, and more.

 conductor Johannes Vogel wearing a black shirt with his arms crossed